ccp-eva/matt/README.md

 ### Global Objects

-In the production build, there are four global objects (i.e., `data`, `downloadData()`, `uploadData()`, and the configuration file `config`), which can be accessed in your browser’s dev tools (Ctrl+Shift+I or Cmd+Shift+I).
+In the production build, 4 objects get exposed globally:

+- `data`
+- `config`
+- `downloadData()`
+- `uploadData()`

 #### `data`

 This object holds all response data and other client information.
-This objects gets downloaded in the last slide.
+This objects gets downloaded (and uploaded) in the last slide.
+You can inspect the current data object by entering `data` in your browser’s console.

+#### `config`

+This object prints the current experiment configuration file (i.e., [config.yaml](/src/config.yaml)) in JSON format.

 #### `downloadData()`

-Is called in the last slide, to download the the `data` object in JSON format.
-The function call be called any time to download intermediate states of the game.
+Transforms the `data` object into a JSON format, and downloads the file locally.
+The functions gets called on the last slide (depending on your `datatransfer` parameter).
+You can call the function at any time to download the current `data` object as JSON by entering `downloadData()` in your browser’s console.

+#### `uploadData()`

+Transforms the `data` object into a JSON format, and uploads the file the a given endpoint.
+The functions gets called on the last slide.
+You can call the function at any time to upload the current `data` object as JSON by entering `uploadData()` in your browser’s console.

 ### Deploy to GitHub Staging Site